Teaching Our Children About Honesty Through the Prophetic Model | SoundVision.com

 Aisha reported:

-“There was no behavior more hateful to the Messenger of Allah, peace and blessings be upon him, than dishonesty.
+“There was no behavior more hateful to the Messenger of Allah, may Allah send peace and blessings upon him, than dishonesty.
 A man would tell a lie when speaking in the presence of the Prophet, and he would not be satisfied until he knew that he had repented from it.”
 (Sunan al-Tirmidhi 1973)

-The Prophet, peace and blessings be upon him, not only spoke against lying, but he detested it.
+The Prophet, may Allah send peace and blessings upon him, not only spoke against lying, but he detested it.
 This deep aversion shows how incompatible falsehood is with faith.
-Teaching children that lying displeases the Prophet helps them develop moral sensitivity and a desire to stay truthful for the sake of Allah.
+Teaching children that lying displeases the Prophet, may Allah send peace and blessings upon him, helps them develop moral sensitivity and a desire to stay truthful for the sake of Allah.

 7. His friends were also honest

-The Prophet Muhammad, peace and blessings be upon him, kept the best company, and from his companions, the closest to him was Abu Bakr.
+The Prophet Muhammad, may Allah send peace and blessings upon him, kept the best company, and from his companions, the closest to him was Abu Bakr.
 Abu Bakr was known as As-Siddiq, “the truthful.”
-Even after the Prophet’s passing, Abu Bakr continued to honor his promises as the caliph.
-When wealth arrived from Bahrain, he remembered a commitment the Prophet had made to Jabir ibn Abdullah and fulfilled it generously, giving him even more than he was owed (Sahih Bukhari 1470, Sahih Muslim 1042).
+Even after the passing of the Prophet, may Allah send peace and blessings upon him, Abu Bakr continued to honor his promises as the caliph.
+When wealth arrived from Bahrain, he remembered a commitment the Prophet, may Allah send peace and blessings upon him, had made to Jabir ibn Abdullah and fulfilled it generously, giving him even more than he was owed (Sahih Bukhari 1470, Sahih Muslim 1042).

-The virtues of honesty and trustworthiness of the Prophet, peace and blessings be upon him, were qualities he inspired in those around him.
+The virtues of honesty and trustworthiness of the Prophet, may Allah send peace and blessings upon him, were qualities he inspired in those around him.
 Parents can use such examples to show children that truthfulness strengthens friendships, leadership, and community trust.

-All of the above hadith demonstrate the Prophet Muhammad’s deep devotion to truth; yet one of the most powerful testaments of his unwavering honesty was his dedication to Allah.
+All of the above hadith demonstrate the deep devotion to truth of the Prophet Muhammad, may Allah send peace and blessings upon him; yet one of the most powerful testaments of his unwavering honesty was his dedication to Allah.
 There were verses revealed in the Quran and elements of the message of Islam that placed the Prophet, peace and blessings be upon him, in difficult or even dangerous situations, and still he fulfilled his sacred duty without hesitation.
 His courage in conveying Allah’s words, no matter the consequence, proved to both believers and skeptics that he was truly sincere.
-Abdullah ibn Salam, a Jewish scholar who later embraced Islam, described the Prophet’s arrival in Medina, saying:
+Abdullah ibn Salam, a Jewish scholar who later embraced Islam, described his arrival in Medina:

 Notice his words: “his face was not the face of a liar.”
 Honesty radiates from within; it refines the heart and reflects outwardly in a person’s demeanor.
 Teaching our children that truthfulness brings spiritual beauty helps them understand that honesty is a source of blessings.
 In due course, the greatest lesson in honesty a child can learn comes not from lectures, but from example.
 When parents and educators consistently embody the prophetic model of truthfulness by speaking sincerely, keeping promises, and treating others with honor, children naturally aspire to do the same.
 After all, we are their first and most influential role models after the Prophet Muhammad, peace and blessings be upon him, al-Amin.